typedb/typedb-docs-web/README.md

 ## Build and start the server

 ```
-$ jekyll serve --livereload --trace
+$ jekyll serve --trace --livereload
 ```

 This starts a WEBrick web server on 127.0.0.1:4005.
-Same command with options `-H 0.0.0.0 -P $PORT` starts the server in production.
+Same command with `-H 0.0.0.0` and `-P $PORT` starts the server in production.

 You can now view the documentation by navigating your web browser to `http://127.0.0.1:4005`

 ## Deploy

-A commit on the `master` branch deploys to production, and a commit on the `development` branch deploys to staging.
+Any commit pushed to this repository triggers an automatic deploy.
+Commits on `master` deploy to production at [dev.grakn.ai](https://dev.grakn.ai) and commits on `development` deploy to staging at [grakn-web-dev-wip.herokuapp.com](http://grakn-web-dev-wip.herokuapp.com).